-Remember that you are selling a product, and a product description is not a random post or message.
+Remember that you are selling a product; a product description is not a random post or message.
 Though your tonality must be conversational, the language must be professional.
 Avoid using meaningless words like excellent, not-so-good, overall, etc.

-Be as specific as possible; for instance, don’t list out the quality of the shoes as excellent and stylish.
-Instead, describe each technical detail along with its benefits like, comforting, long-lasting, and carries an aesthetic appeal.
+Be as specific as possible.
+For instance, don’t list out the quality of the shoes as excellent and stylish.
+Instead, describe each technical detail along with its benefits like comforting, long-lasting, and carrying an aesthetic appeal.

-Have a look at the product description in the image:
+Have a look at the product description example in the image:

 An optimized product description is more likely to perform better than a non-optimized one.
-Optimizing can help improve SEO and increase your chances to rank higher on Google.
+Optimizing can help improve SEO and increase your chances of ranking higher on Google.
 Use the right keywords but also include valuable content.

 Be selective about what you choose to write.
-For example, when talking about a cell phone device, don’t just include a picture, brand name, and cost.
+For example, don’t just include a picture, brand name, and cost when talking about a cell phone device.
 Mention the key product information, benefits, and features to help the customer understand that the product is right for them.